-After playing their final ECNL game together in March, a few of the 2013 graduates of FC Wisconsin Eclipse reflected on the year, the new club they were a part of this season, and more.
-Their answers reveal a glimpse of what it takes to play at the highest youth level and prepare for college, and they also show a window into the very unique environment at FC Wisconsin Eclipse.
+After playing their final ECNL game together in March, a few of the 2013 graduates of FC Wisconsin reflected on the year, the new club they were a part of this season, and more.
+Their answers reveal a glimpse of what it takes to play at the highest youth level and prepare for college, and they also show a window into the very unique environment at FC Wisconsin.

-What would you tell a young player at FC Wisconsin Eclipse to help them make the most of their youth career, and to help them understand what it takes to compete at the highest youth level?
+What would you tell a young player at FC Wisconsin to help them make the most of their youth career, and to help them understand what it takes to compete at the highest youth level?

 Allegra Godfrey (CM, Valparaiso University): "I would tell them that, in order to make the most of your youth career and accomplish your goals in the game, hard work is key – it is the most important thing.
 Beyond that, don’t be afraid to fail and always be confident in your abilities - even in difficult moments."